jemberton/snippets/Obsidian Test Note.md

 This note also serves as a manual on using each of the elements displayed.
 It is easy to switch between the editor/source view and the reading view to see how the element was generated and how it will appear when rendered!

+Before you jump into all the content of this note, it is worth mentioning the [Obsidian Help](https://help.obsidian.md/) site.
+It is incredibly helpful when you have questions about *how* ... to do something in your note.
+The community forum and support pages are worth a view as well.

 ***

 # Headings